For media inquiries, please contact Eva Oyon on: email@example.com or +32 2 235 09 22

 New programme to assist Syrian refugees in neighbouring countries

 A large donation from the EU regional Trust Fund in response to the Syria crisis, the ‘Madad’ Fund, enables the Red Cross Red Crescent Movement to assist up to one million Syrian refugees and their host communities in the region over the next three years.

-This 49 million euro support will help Syrian refugees now living in neighboring countries to Syria – Turkey, Lebanon, Jordan, Iraq and Egypt.
+This EUR 49 million support will help Syrian refugees now living in neighboring countries to Syria – Turkey, Lebanon, Jordan, Iraq and Egypt.
 The programme will improve well-being, resilience and foster peaceful coexistence among vulnerable refugee and host communities in countries affected by the Syria crisis, thus contributing to overall stability in the region.
 The project offers livelihood support, risk management, health and psychosocial support.

 The project is funded by the EU Regional Trust Fund in Response to the Syrian Crisis, the ‘Madad' Fund, which is supported by 23 donors, the European Commission, and the EU Facility for Refugees in Turkey for activities in Turkey.
 This is the largest single donation received by any NGO in Denmark and the largest financial support by the EU to the Red Cross and Red Crescent Movement.

 “I wish to express my sincere gratitude for the generous donation received by the EU through which we will be able to help the many vulnerable Syrian refugees living in the neighboring countries who are in desperate need of assistance.
 We welcome our cooperation with the EU and are pleased about how the EU as a role model puts action behind their good intentions,” says Danish Red Cross secretary general Anders Ladekarl.

 Nadim Karkutli, Manager of the EU Regional Trust Fund in Response to the Syrian Crisis, the ‘Madad' Fund – European Commission, says: